Yurina Hirate: Public image

 Hirate has been dubbed a "rebirth of Momoe Yamaguchi", "a masterpiece beyond Atsuko Maeda" and called one of the most attractive idols of 2016.

 Personal life

-Hirate is skilled at basketball, ballet, cartwheel, swing on bars and blowing up balloons etc. When Hirate was little, she has been influenced by her friends from nursery school and fallen in love with basketball.
-She joined the basketball club in the second grade and was assigned to the position of centre.
+Hirate is skilled at basketball, ballet, cartwheels, monkey bars, and blowing up balloons.
+When Hirate was little, she was influenced by her friends from nursery school and fell in love with basketball.
+She joined her school's basketball club in second grade and was assigned to the position of centre.
 Her team even won a championship at a tournament when she was in 6th grade.
-Besides, Hirate learned ballet when she was 5 years old to 12 years old.
+Hirate also studied ballet from the ages of five to twelve years old.

+In February 2026, Hirate announced her marriage to actor Fūju Kamio.